-Customs duties are generally payable on goods imported from outside the EU and since 1 January 2021 apply also to imports from the EU.
-The provisions of the Taxation (Cross-border Trade) Act 2018 replaced EU legislation in relation to customs duty, establishing a new customs system for the UK from the start of 2021.
+Customs duties are generally payable on goods imported from outside the EU and are expected to apply to imports from the EU from the start of 2021.
+The provisions of the Taxation (Cross-border Trade) Act 2018 are meant to replace EU legislation in relation to customs duty, establishing a new customs system for the UK from the start of 2021.